bluebirdpass/a-better-digitalocean-inventory-for-ansible/README.md

 All the groups in the currently bundled DO inventory are supported with the ability configure more.
 More on this later.

+**Overall design and testability of the code** leaves a bit to be desired.
+In an effort to make the code more "pythonic" and fully tested I've rewritten pretty much everything.
+I've tried to keep feature parity in the core functionality of the inventory like --list, --host and configuration.
+Some things are missing like caching and some other command line flags.

 Usage
 =====